Sayanti-Dey/Hiking-Landing-Page/README.md

-## Usage

-Feel free to use this project as a template for your own landing pages.
-Customize the content, styles, and scripts to fit your needs.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue to discuss them.